George K. Konstantinou LLC

 This means that:

-UK citizens who wish to transfer to the Cyprus must, according to the UK government website, use the instructions found here:
+UK citizens who wish to transfer to Cyprus must, according to the UK government website, use the instructions found here:

 You will register your company with the Registrar of Companies and the Civil Registry and Migration Department Registry of Companies of Foreign Interests.
 To do the registration (or “process of incorporation”), first choose a unique trading name, which the Registrar must approve.
 Then, file the memorandum and articles of association with the Registrar, and open a bank account for the company.
 You will register the company for tax, social insurance, pensions and VAT.
 Once the Registrar issues the registration certificate, the company can start work.